A consumer protection group in Taiwan has called for an investigation into Apple’s decision to sell iPhones without chargers.

-According to the group, although Apple’s environmental motivation was not invalid, the move also infringed on consumer rights since chargers are “essential” to operating a phone, the report added.
+According to the group, the report added that Apple’s environmental motivation was not invalid, but the move also infringed on consumer rights since chargers are “essential” to operating a phone.

 “If a phone manufacturer produces a phone but does not include a charger or charging cable, even if consumers purchase a fully functional and well-performing high-end smartphone, of course, they would not be able to turn on and use the phone normally,” the group said

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Apple had revealed the environmental impact of selling the iPhone without a charger in the box.
 The iPhone 12 series released last year was the first phone to come without a charger.

 Apple said, since removing chargers from the iPhone box last year, it has “avoided mining a significant amount of materials from the earth, and eliminated the emissions that come from processing and transporting them”.